allexBR/cheatsheets/hands-on/OpenVAS/README.md

 <br/>

 > [!NOTE]
-> Before attempting to create a new Task in OpenVAS, it is necessary to update the databases.<br/>
+> Before attempting to create a new Task in OpenVAS, it is necessary to update the feed databases.<br/>
 <br/>

 • Update Network Vulnerability Tests (NVTs):